blackberry/Ripple-UI/README.md

 * Go to the extension management page (chrome://chrome/extensions/) in chrome.
 * Ensure that you have selected the developer mode checkbox.
 * Click the Load Unpacked extension button.
-* Select the chrome.extension folder in the pkg/ folder.
+* Select the `pkg/chrome.extension` folder.

 NOTE: For development you should be fine to just build with jake and refresh your browser.
 If you end up editing anything in the ext folder you will need to refresh the extension from the extension management page.

+For more information see [doc/chrome_extension.md](https://github.com/blackberry/Ripple-UI/blob/master/doc/chrome_extension.md).

 ## Running Inside Other Web Browsers